 Dr. Steven C. Amstrup

-Steven is chief scientist for Polar Bears International.
-He also is an adjunct professor at the University of Wyoming in Laramie.
-He earned a B.S. in Forestry from the University of Washington (1972), a M.S. in Wildlife Management from the University of Idaho (1975), and a Ph.D. in Wildlife Management from the University of Alaska Fairbanks (1995).
-Prior to joining PBI, he led polar bear ecology research in Alaska for 30 years.
-He is a past chairman of the IUCN Polar Bear Specialist Group and has been an active member of the group since 1980.
-He has authored or coauthored over 100 peer-reviewed articles on movements, distribution and population dynamics of large mammals, and is the senior editor of a recent text on population estimation methods.
-In 2007, he led a USGS research team in production of nine reports that became the basis for the 2008 decision by the U.S. Secretary of the Interior to list polar bears as a threatened species.
-More recently, Dr. Amstrup led an effort showing polar bears are not unavoidably doomed.
-In the December 2010 paper issue of Nature, he and his co-authors showed that preserving polar bears is all about controlling human-caused temperature rise.
-In 2012, Amstrup was selected as the recipient of the Indianapolis Prize and a Bambi Award for his efforts in conservation.
+Amstrup has authored or coauthored over 150 peer-reviewed articles on movements, distribution and population dynamics of large mammals, and is the senior editor of a recent text on population estimation methods.
+In 2007, Amstrup led a USGS research team in production of 9 reports that were instrumental in convincing the U.S. Secretary of Interior polar bears should be declared threatened under the U.S. Endangered Species Act.
+Most recently Dr. Amstrup led an effort showing polar bears are not unavoidably doomed.
+In the December 2010 issue of Nature, he and his coauthors showed that preserving polar bears is all about controlling man-caused temperature rise.
+In 2012, Amstrup was selected as recipient of the Indianapolis Prize and a Bambi Award for his efforts in animal conservation.